JonathanParaschou/Remote-LED-Lamp/README.md

 # Remote-LED-Lamp
-Based off the '"Friendship Lamp" concept, this is my own take on a similar device/
+Based off the '"Friendship Lamp" concept, this is my own take on a similar device

 The net file is used to interface with the backend adafruit server setup to store state changes in the lights.
 Each light color is correlated to a different integer.
 This also does automactic data polling after a set amount of time